Rubayet19/personal-api-dashboard/memory.md

 - Implemented standalone request history display on the dashboard
 - Added full request builder access via dashboard link
 - Enhanced dashboard reactivity with real-time updates when API keys are modified
+- Improved UI by removing the search bar and moving the dashboard title to the navbar for better visual balance

 ## Completed Tasks